 When the oven was heated, I put the baking sheet about five inches from the top of the oven.
 The corn cobs were close enough to brown after turning them every five minutes.
 At about the second turn, I went in to grab the baking pan and accidentally touched (and torched) the side of my arm to the oven rack.
 I pulled back hopping to and fro on one foot while blowing on my singed arm.
 After running it under some cool water, I went back to my post, turned my corn, and put them back into the oven.

 I thought my bad luck was over, but not soon enough did I pull the corn out to turn it a third time, when I touched the tip of the oven mitt to the hot coils at the top of the oven.
 Immediately I saw a flame.
-I thought “Oh my gosh I’m going to light this house on fire before I even get a chance to taste my corn salad.”
-I also thought “Oh dear, what do I do?”
-Then almost immediately the flame put itself out.
+A look of panic crossed my face.
+Almost instantly, the flame put itself out.
 The oven mitt now had a small black badge of honor, similar to the size of the one now on my arm.
 After these first few unfortunate events, it was smooth sailing, mostly because the other ingredients were raw and there weren’t as many opportunities for me to be careless (as I can sometimes be while in the kitchen – something I need to work on).

 If you don’t have a grill and you try the broiler method, I’m 99.9% confident you will not encounter the problems I did.
 This is mainly because I have faith in all of you as home cooks and also because you’ve been forewarned.
 Read on for a completely delicious recipe (a little sweet, spicy, creamy, and somewhat tart).